solana-mobile/solana-mobile-doc-site/docs/android-native/building_transactions.md

 ## Example: Memo Program Transaction

+In the following example, we are creating a `Transaction` that invokes the [Memo Program](https://spl.solana.com/memo) to publish the message "Hello Solana" on-chain.

 The `web3-solana` library provides the abstraction classes like `Transaction` and `AccountMeta` to simplify building Solana transactions.

-In the following example, we are creating a `Transaction` that invokes the Memo Program to publish the message "Hello Solana" on-chain.

-### Creating transaction instructions
+### Creating a Memo instruction

 A transaction instruction is comprised of a program id, a list of accounts, and instruction data specific to the program.

-We define a list of `AccountMeta` to represent the required accounts, then pass the encoded message as `data` into the `TransactionInstruction` constructor.
+To create an instruction, define a list of `AccountMeta` that represent the accounts required by the instruction.
+Then pass the encoded message as `data` into the `TransactionInstruction` constructor.

 ```kotlin
 import com.solana.publickey.*